Patbox/StyledPlayerList/README.md

       {
         // Requirement of style, used for applying "require": {/* PREDICATE */},
-        // Applied formatting, same as one above "format": "...",
+        // (Optional) Applied formatting, same as one above.
+If not set defaults to next valid one.
+        "format": "...",
-        // Text displayed on right of the name "right_text": "",
+        // (Optional) Text displayed on right of the name.
+If not set defaults to next valid one.
+        "right_text": "",
+        // Optional.
+Sorting index for player list.
+If not set defaults to next valid one, with 0 being default one.
+Available since 3.6.0+1.21.2
+        "sorting_index": 0,
         // Optional.
 Disables this formatting, forcing it to use vanilla one.
         "passthrough": false,
         // Optional, hides player name from player list.
 Doesn't have any effect on commands, suggestions or entity visibility!